aratare-jp/epsilon-clj/docs/quick-start.md

 Hang on!
 That's not right!
 Where's the custom code?

 It turns out that protected regions are by default disabled: notice the word `off` at the end.
 Turn it on by simply replace `off` with `on`, and then add the custom code again.
-Now let's readd the cool code and trigger some regeneration.
-The content of `EMPBook.html` is now:
+After triggering a regeneration, the content of `EMPBook. html` is now:

 ```html
 <!-- Omit for brevity -->